kuprel/min-dalle/README.md

 This is a minimal implementation of Boris Dayma's [DALL·E Mini](https://github.com/borisdayma/dalle-mini).
 It has been stripped to the bare essentials necessary for doing inference, and converted to PyTorch.
 To run the torch model, the only third party dependencies are numpy and torch.
 Flax is used to convert the weights (which are saved with `torch.save` the first time the model is loaded), and wandb is only used to download the models.

-It currently takes **7.4 seconds** to generate an image with DALL·E Mega in PyTorch on Colab
+It currently takes **7.4 seconds** to generate an image with DALL·E Mega with PyTorch on a standard GPU runtime in Colab

 ### Setup